wolfmanjm/wolfhbot/README.md

 A large build volume 3d printer based on the CoreXY concept.

-The plans are use 2020 Misumi extrusions for most of the frame.
+It uses 2020 Misumi extrusions for most of the frame.

-* The XY carriages will run on either 2020 vslot or 2020 and openrail from openbuilds.com as W Wheels are no longer available
+* The XY carriages run on either 2020 vslot or 2020 and openrail from openbuilds.com as W Wheels are no longer available
 * The drive originally used 65lb Spectra fishing line and machined spools
 * Now uses GT2 belts, in Corexy configuration with no cross over
 * build volume is around 12 inches cubed (300x300x300 mm)
-* The Z lift has one Z actuator made of 2040 vslot and a printed carriage.
+* The Z platform has one Z actuator made of 2040 vslot and a printed carriage.
 It runs on an ACME 1/2" leadscrew with 10TPI and a printed PLA Nut and uses a moving knot to keep the cantilever level